apache/usergrid-nodejs/README.md

 })
 ```

-## Authentication, current user, and auth-fallback
+## Authentication, current user, and auth-mode

 ### appAuth and authenticateApp()